iMaatin/climate_change/README.md

-# CO2 Emissions from Global Dietary Data (EMRO Region)
+# CO2 Emissions from Global Dietary Data (EMR Region)

-This repository contains tools and scripts for calculating and analyzing CO2 emissions from global dietary data, with a specific focus on countries in the **Eastern Mediterranean Region (EMRO)**.
+This repository contains tools and scripts for calculating and analyzing CO2 emissions from global dietary data, with a specific focus on countries in the **Eastern Mediterranean Region (EMR)**.
 The project includes modules for emissions calculations, diet scoring, and insights into sustainable dietary practices.

 ## Repository Structure